helmutkaufmann/wn-twigext-plugin/README.md

 ## Installation

-Use Composer to install the plugin by executing ;)
+Use Composer to install the plugin by executing

 ```
 composer require mercator/wn-twigext-plugin
 ```

 from the root of your [WinterCMS](https://wintercms.com) installation.

-Alternatively, create a directory "mercator/twigext", download the files from Github and move them in the newly created sub-directory.
+Alternatively, create a directory "mercator/twigext", download the [files from Github](https://github.com/helmutkaufmann/wn-twigext-plugin) and move them in the newly created sub-directory.

-Installation from the [WinterCMS](https://wintercms.com) backend will be added once [WinterCMS's](https://wintercms.com) marketplace is available.
+Installation from the [WinterCMS](https://wintercms.com) backend will be added once the [WinterCMS](https://wintercms.com) marketplace is available.

-Than you can use newly added filters/functions in your templates (layouts, partials, ....) as you use any built-in Twig function or filter, for example:
+You can now use the newly added filters and functions in your theme (layouts, partials, ....).
+For example:

 ```
 {% redirect('https://mercator.li') %}